obilger/divvy_use_case/README.md

-# divvy_use_case
+# Divvy use case to pass the Google Data Analyst certification
-Divvy use case to pass the Google Data Analyst certification
+heavily modified version from the original one provided by Google